Making the Decision

 - The website might give you the chance to take a virtual tour of the university.
 Departments will usually have their own sites and you can often access student handbooks for all the detail you will ever need about courses, options, teaching methods and assessment.

-Another easy way of obtaining a pile of prospectuses and departmental booklets is to visit a higher education fair where most universities will have a stand to give out information.
+Another easy way of obtaining a pile of prospectuses and departmental booklets is to visit a higher education convention where most universities will have a stand to give out information and answer questions.